-• General government support increased due to use of ARPA funds that were spent on improvements to the Town hall

-• Home and community services changed due to an increase in expenditures to supply water to the Town's water districts.

-• Employee benefits decreased due to a decrease in insurance billings for the year.
+- General government support increased due to an increase in attorney contractual expenditures this year. - Transportation increased due to the purchase of equipment this year. - Home and community services changed due to a decrease in expenditures to supply water to the Town's water districts. - Employee benefits increased due to an increase in insurance billings for the year.